National Center for Construction Education & Research

 Verify understanding that all performance profile testing must still be conducted in-person

-Access to an online meeting platform with recording capabilities (i.e Zoom, Skype, GoToMeeting)
+Access to an online meeting platform with recording capabilities in grid or gallery view (i.e Zoom, Skype, GoToMeeting)

 Computer or tablet with built-in camera/web cam

 Appropriate storage for recorded testing sessions (instructor/proctor only)

 Tablet or computer (no cell phones may be used for testing) with a built-in camera/web cam